 Nevertheless, these quantitative bounds, in terms of the fundamental input variables, provide financial intuition regarding the nature of the outperformance.
-Indeed, by inspecting the constants $\delta_P,\epsilon_P$ and $T^*$ we see that they are entirely independent of the impact shape functions $h$ and decay kernels $K$.
-The impact coefficients do, however, appear in the bound on the \emph{trading speed} parameter $\nu$, through the constant $\overline \nu$ defined in \eqref{eqn:bar_nu}.
-As such, the less liquid the market is, captured by $h$ and $K$, the slower the investor needs to trade to achieve relative arbitrage.
-The outperformance time $T^*$ is worse in the case with price impact, since $\delta_P < \delta_S$ and $\epsilon_P < \epsilon_S$ but, if the investor appropriately regulates their trading speed $\nu$, the state of illiquidity need not further lengthen the outperformance time.
+Indeed, by inspecting the constants $\delta_P,\epsilon_P$ and $T^*$, we see that they are entirely independent of the impact shape functions $h$ and decay kernels $K$.
+The impact coefficients do, however, appear in the bound $\overline \nu$ on the \emph{trading speed} parameter $\nu$, defined in \eqref{eqn:bar_nu}.
+As such, the less liquid the market is, as measured by $h$ and $K$, the slower the investor needs to trade to achieve relative arbitrage.
+The outperformance time $T^*$ is worse in the case with price impact, since $\delta_P < \delta_S$ and $\epsilon_P < \epsilon_S$, but, if the investor appropriately regulates their trading speed $\nu$, the state of illiquidity need not further lengthen the outperformance time.

 The decrease in the trading speed, however, does directly impact the \emph{size} of the achievable outperformance.
-To see this most clearly consider the frictionless market and suppose that a strategy $Q$ generated by some function $G$ achieves relative arbitrage on some time horizon $T$.
-Then the function $\nu G$, which generates the strategy $Q_\nu$, leads from the master formula \eqref{eqn:master_formula} and \eqref{eqn:Gamma_frict} to the relative outperformance amount
+To see this most clearly, consider the frictionless market and suppose that a strategy $Q$ generated by some function $G$ achieves relative arbitrage on some time horizon $T$.
+Then the function $\nu G$, which generates a strategy denoted by $Q^\nu$, leads from the master formula \eqref{eqn:master_formula} and \eqref{eqn:Gamma_frict} to the relative outperformance amount

 As such, a slower trading speed $\nu$ linearly reduces the original outperformance amount $V^Q(T) - 1$.
-In the market with price impact, the relationship is more complicated since the choice of $\nu$ itself effects the market weight process $\mu$, but we can expect a qualitatively similar effect to hold.
+In the market with price impact, the relationship is more complicated since the choice of $\nu$ itself affects the market weight process $\mu$, but a qualitatively similar relationship is expected to hold.

 It follows that an investor seeking relative arbitrage may need to balance outperformance time with outperformance amount.
-This is not something that appears in the frictionless setting as one could always suitably scale the generating function to achieve the desired outperformance level.
-This tradeoff is consistent with previous results on arbitrage in markets with frictions, where arbitrage may be possible to generate, but scalable arbitrage is not (see \cite{guasoni2015hedging}).
+This does not arise in the frictionless setting, as one could always suitably scale the generating function to achieve the desired outperformance level.
+This tradeoff is consistent with previous results on arbitrage in markets with frictions, where arbitrage opportunities may exist but cannot be scaled arbitrarily (see e.g., \cite{guasoni2015hedging}).